zesk/build/docs/coding.md

 ## Appendix - `simpleBashFunction`

-A simple example to show some patterns:
+A simple example to show some standard patterns:

     #!/usr/bin/env bash
     #